 - After a complaint is received by the department, it will be forwarded to the Office of Professional Standards for investigation.

 - If the citizen is uncomfortable reporting the complaint to the East Brunswick Police Department, they may report their complaint to the Middlesex County Prosecutor's Office; Office of Professional Standards.
 The Prosecutor's Office can be reached at 732-745-3300.

-- While every member of the East Brunswick Police Department is trained in the proper reception and handling of citizen complaints, the citizen may email Lieutenant Frank Sutter or call at 732-390-6944 if they feel it is necessary or if they have any additional questions.
+- While every member of the East Brunswick Police Department is trained in the proper reception and handling of citizen complaints, the citizen may email Lieutenant Jason Fama or call at 732-390-6944 if they feel it is necessary or if they have any additional questions.

 False Police Reports to a Law Enforcement Agency